Graig Nettles: Early life

-Nettles graduated from San Diego High School in 1962 then attended San Diego State College on a basketball scholarship. and played for both the Aztecs' basketball and baseball teams.
+Nettles graduated from San Diego High School in 1962, then attended San Diego State College on a basketball scholarship, where he played for both the Aztecs' basketball and baseball teams.
 In 1964 and 1965, he played collegiate summer baseball for the Alaska Goldpanners of the Alaska Baseball League, helping to lead the team to two league championships.

 Career

-The Minnesota Twins drafted Nettles in the fourth round of the 1965 Major League Baseball draft.
-He made his MLB debut with the Twins on September 6, 1967.
-Nettles batted .222 in 96 games with the Twins in 1969.
+The Minnesota Twins drafted Nettles in the fourth round (79th overall) of the 1965 Major League Baseball draft.
+He made his MLB debut with the Twins on September 6, 1967 as a pinch hitter for Jackie Hernández, flying out in his only at bat.
+Nettles played his first full major league season with the Twins in 1969, and batted .222 with seven home runs and 26 RBI in 96 games.

 On December 10, 1969, the Twins traded Nettles with Dean Chance, Ted Uhlaender, and a player to be named later (PTBNL) to the Cleveland Indians for Luis Tiant and Stan Williams.
 After playing three seasons with the Indians, Nettles was acquired with Jerry Moses by the New York Yankees for John Ellis, Charlie Spikes, Rusty Torres and Jerry Kenney at the Winter Meetings on November 27, 1972.
 The Indians traded Nettles due to a feud between Nettles and manager Ken Aspromonte.

 Nettles was named the AL player of the month for April 1974, as he set the AL record for home runs in a month with 11.
 On September 7, 1974, Nettles was caught using a bat that had six superballs inside it.
 He said that he had received the bat from a Yankees fan in Chicago and did not know that the bat had been altered.